 The guidelines outlined in this document will assist in the development of Standard Operating Procedures (SOPs) related to fieldwork and will help to ensure the appropriate COVID-19 health and safety considerations for the protection of all members of the McMaster community.

-As fall will continue to be a transitional period, MacPherson has resources in place to support remote teaching options and information to enhance your home recording and virtual classroom setup.
+MacPherson has resources in place to support remote teaching options and information to enhance your home recording and virtual classroom setup.

 The Faculty of Engineering also provides additional online teaching tool instructions and tips.